librenms/librenms/doc/Alerting/Transports.md

 | Port | 9200 |
 | Index Patter | librenms-%Y.%m.%d |

-## Gitlab
+## GitLab

 LibreNMS will create issues for warning and critical level alerts however only title and description are set.
-Uses Personal access tokens to authenticate with Gitlab and will store the token in cleartext.
+Uses Personal access tokens to authenticate with GitLab and will store the token in cleartext.

 **Example:**